jykay/jykay.github.io/_posts/2019-01-06-this-year-resolution.md

 4. Record the post in a daily basis
 ```

+I wish I follow  all of my resoluton in a proper manner.
+If there is any interrupt or event happened, I will let you know.

 ---

 Today's comment: This is my first one.
-Of course, this website is my first time using github pages.
+Of course, this website is my first time based on Github Pages.
 I like it so far.
+Took me a whole day to figure out how to make it work though.